neondaygame/neondaygame.github.io/philosophy.markdown

 Physically interact with at least one new beautiful woman every day.
 Consistency is much more powerful than volume.
 Daily interactions also create a feeling of abundance.

 Focus on the physical face-to-face interaction, which is 90% of the game.
-Everything else is 10%.

-Manage my attention accordingly.
-Don't over-attend to fashion, social media, looks, texting, etc.
+Don't over-focus on fashion, social media, looks, texting, etc. They are 10% of the game and not where the _main_ difference is made.

 ---